Stone-Red-Code/ClipCMD/README.md

 ## What is it?

-ClipCMD is a window app that allows you to create macros and run them by copying them to the clipboard.
+ClipCMD is a windows app that allows you to create macros and run them by copying them to the clipboard.
 You write a macro anywhere, copy it to your clipboard and it will be automatically replaced by the specified macro text.

 ### Example